 Career ProspectsResearch conducted by the LInK Research Centre at DCU has shown statistically significant changes in leadership style over the course of the programme with participants demonstrating increased preference for developmental styles, in particular embracing the need for change, challenge and risk under conditions of freedom and scope for personal choice.

 These leadership competencies are crucial in organisations facing conditions of uncertainty and rapid change.

 This change process has proven to be very successful for managers completing the programme and has resulted in positive career moves and promotions.

-Selection of applicants may include an interview.
 This programme is fully accredited by the Chartered Institute of Personnel Development and completion leads to graduate membership of C.I.P.D.